yazan-alawneh999/KMP-Meal/README.md

 - **Platform Support**:
   - Android: Automatically detects system theme changes and updates in real-time
   - Desktop/iOS: Defaults to light theme (can be extended with platform-specific theme detection)
-- **No UI Toggle**: Users don't need to manually switch themes - it follows their system preference

 ### Theme Implementation